cryppadotta/dotta-license/README.md

 1. **Surveillance free** -- There is no "license server" tracking the user.
 Ownership of the token is validated by any [Web3 provider](https://web3js.readthedocs.io/en/1.0/web3.html#setprovider) (e.g. [Infura](https://infura.io/) or even a self-hosted node)
 1. **Scarce** -- The number of licenses available for a given product can be limited
 1. **Transferable** -- Users can transfer or resell their licenses (e.g. they can be auctioned on sites such as [Rarebits](https://rarebits.io/))

+It is designed for software licenses in desktop or mobile apps.

 # Features